williamjuan027/angular-animations-explorer/src/assets/post-content/tips/reuse/reuse.content.md

 ]),
 ```

-The major difference here compared to a regular animation is the use of the `useAnimation` method in place of the array of animations, which in turn accepts the animation we created and a `params` object with any additional parameters that the animation might expect.
+The major difference here compared to a regular animation is the use of the `useAnimation` method in place of the array of animations, which accepts the animation we created and a `params` object with any additional parameters that the animation might expect.